The Secrets of Van Gogh: Works, Places, and Legacy of a Misunderstood Genius

 During an artistic career of about 10 years, Van Gogh painted around 900 paintings and more than 1,100 drawings.
 A colossal output, especially considering it was concentrated in the very last years of his life.

-💸 Which painting did he sell during his lifetime?
+💸 What painting did he sell during his lifetime?

 Tragically, only one sale is officially documented during his lifetime: The Red Vineyard, purchased by the painter Anna Boch in 1890 for 400 francs.
 Van Gogh is therefore one of the most striking examples of an artist recognized only after his death.

-🏆 What is Van Gogh's most expensive painting?
+🏆 What is the most expensive painting by Van Gogh?

-Painted in the last weeks of his life, this portrait testifies to the deep connection between Van Gogh and Dr. Paul Gachet, his doctor in Auvers-sur-Oise.
-The work exudes a silent sadness and a moving humanity.
+Painted in the last weeks of his life, this portrait reflects the deep connection between Van Gogh and Dr. Paul Gachet, his doctor in Auvers-sur-Oise.
+The work exudes a silent sadness and a heartbreaking humanity.
 The doctor's gaze, thoughtful and melancholic, seems to reflect the artist's own distress.

-With its cool colors, expressive lines, and the famous purple foxglove placed beside it, this painting embodies one of the emotional pinnacles of Van Gogh's art.
+With its cool colors, expressive lines, and the famous purple foxglove placed beside it, this painting embodies one of the emotional peaks of Van Gogh's art.

 💡 These amounts reflect a combination of investment, artistic admiration, and cultural prestige.